edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

   Fetching from Cloud Functions requires {{PRODUCT}} version 7.4.1 or later.
 </Callout>

+Fetching from a cloud function is similar to fetching from an origin server.
+The key difference is that you must specify the `edgio_serverless` origin in the request.
+This instructs the request to the cloud function origin where it is then handled by your JavaScript backend.

-Fetching from a cloud function is akin to fetching from an origin server.
-You can send requests to your [cloud function](/guides/performance/serverless_compute) using `fetch()`.
-For example, when using a framework compatible with {{ PRODUCT_PLATFORM }} like Next.js, you can direct the incoming request to your JavaScript backend.
-This allows you to process and modify the response at the edge before sending it back to the client, enabling personalization and other adjustments.
+For example, when using a framework compatible with {{ PRODUCT_PLATFORM }} like Next.js, you can direct the incoming request to the Next.js server.
+This allows you to process and modify the response that Next.js provides at the edge before sending it back to the client, enabling personalization and other adjustments.

 To fetch from a cloud function, you must meet the following requirements:

 - {{ PRODUCT }} version 7.4.1 or later.
-- A defined route in your `{{ ROUTES_FILE }}`.
-This can be a route defined via a connector or by using `compute` or `proxy` along with the `transformResponse` option.
+- A route in your `{{ ROUTES_FILE }}` that is defined as a cloud function.
+This can be a route via a connector such as `NextRoutes` or by using `compute` or `proxy` along with the `transformResponse` option.
 - The origin `edgio_serverless` must be specified in the request (see [System-Defined Origins](/guides/basics/hostnames_and_origins#system-defined-origins)).
-- Forwarding of the original request headers.
+- Forwarding of the original request parameters including the method, headers, and body.

 Below is an example demonstrating how to fetch from a Cloud Function: